 - 1. Athletes who meet the D Priority 1 criteria; - 2.
-Athletes who meet injury requirements, were carded at the D level the previous year and named to the CSCT Next Gen Training Group.
+Athletes who meet Health Related Circumstance requirements, were carded at the D level the previous year and named to the CSCT Next Gen Training Group.
 These athletes will be ranked based on FIS Rankings; - 3.
 Athletes who meet the D Priority 2 criteria;